-Facing the reality of death or incapacitation may be challenging, but it’s essential to have these conversations, especially if you have young children or a non-traditional family structure.
+Facing the reality of death or incapacitation can be challenging, but it’s essential to have these conversations, especially if you have young children or a non-traditional family structure.
 Ensuring your wishes are respected and your loved ones are protected is where estate planning comes into play.

 What is a Living Trust?